Shivanilakhera/Ecommerce-Website-Testing/README.md

 # Magento Signup Automation

-Automation project for signup/login flow using Selenium, Cucumber (BDD), and POM.
+Automation project for Ecommerce Website using Selenium, Cucumber (BDD), and POM.